Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_talgebra_2_pr.md

 b                           &= \dfrac {19a + 2} {8}
 \end{aligned}
 $

+We can easily infer the values by using trial and error.
+Lets find out a number that satisfies the above equation.

 |  a  |          19a + 2        | Multiple of 8 |
 |:---:|:-----------------------:|:-------------:|